bioidiap/bob.extension/doc/cpp_api.rst

       The free text in the documentation is aligned to ``alignment`` characters, by default 72, so that it can be viewed correctly inside of an 80-character Python console.
       The ``indent`` is an internal parameter and should not be changed.

-   .. cpp:function:: const char* const doc(const char* const name, const unsigned alignment = 72, const unsigned indent = 0) const

-      Generates and returns the documentation string, replacing the function name with the given one.
-      This might be useful if the same function is bound to different names.
-      The free text in the documentation is aligned to ``alignment`` characters, by default 72, so that it can be viewed correctly inside of an 80-character Python console.
-      The ``indent`` is an internal parameter and should not be changed.

    .. cpp:function:: char** kwlist(unsigned index) const